-Bit Field Name Reset R/W Description 7:5 PQT[2:0] 0 (0x00) R/W increases different from e quality estimator threshold.
-The preamble quality estimator is an internal counter by one each time a bit is received that is a the previous bit, and decreases the counter by 8 each time a bit is received that is the same as the last bit.
-If of 4-PQT for this counter is used to gate sync word detection.
+Bit Field Name Reset R/W Description 7:5 PQT[2:0] 0 (0x00) R/W Preamble quality estimator threshold.
+The preamble quality estimator increases an internal counter by one each time a bit is received that is different from the previous bit, and decreases the counter by 8 each time a bit is received that is the same as the last bit.
+A threshold of 4-PQT for this counter is used to gate sync word detection.
 When PQT=0 a sync word is always accepted.
 4 0 R0 Not Used.
 3 CRC_AUTOFLUSH 0 R/W omatic flush of RX FIFO when CRC is not OK.
 This requires that cket is in the RXIFIFO and that packet length is limited to the RX FIFO size.
-2 APPEND_STATUS 1 R/W abled, two status bytes will be appended to the payload of the status bytes contain RSSI and LQI values, as well as CRC OK.
-R/W Controls address check configuration of received packages.
-Setting Address check configuration 1:0 ADR_CHK[1:0] 0 (00) 0 (00) 1 (01) 2 (10) 3 (11) No address check Address check, no broadcast Address check and 0 (0x00) broadcast Address check and 0 (0x00) and 255 (0xFF) broadcast
+2 APPEND_STATUS 1 R/W When enabled, two status bytes will be appended to the payload of the packet.
+The status bytes contain RSSI and LQI values, as well as CRC OK.
+Controls address check configuration of received packages.
+Setting Address check configuration 1:0 ADR_CHK[1:0] 0 (00) F R/W 0 (00) 1 (01) 2 (10) 3 (11) No address check Address check, no broadcast Address check and 0 (0x00) broadcast Address check and 0 (0x00) and 255 (0xFF) broadcast